sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

 To fix the first problem we need to condition the input to be evenly distributed.
 Apply some function to it that maps every 64-bit input to a 64-bit output.
-Basically another hash -- because somebody half-arsed ther job the first time around.
+Basically a hash of the hash -- because somebody didn't do their job right the first time around.
 This hash should be [bijective][] (and "[perfect][perfect hash]" in hash-speak), because there's no compression happening.